votrongminh/hpc-upb/mpi05_OpenMPBasic/README.md

 Reason: There is no dependancy in calculation of x[row] in every loop of row e.)

+f.)
+Modify your parallel loop with a schedule(runtime) clause and test the program with various schedules.
+If your upper triangular system has 10,000 variables, which schedule gives the best performance?
+Answer: The performance of upper triangular system is dependant on number of calculation variable, thread counts, scheduling typesand chunk size of scheduling algorithm
+The detail of performance variation can be seen when "measure" flag is turned on Eg./omp_gauss_col 4 10000 measure We can see dynamic scheduling alway carry overhead calculation when chunk size is small compare to static and guided.
+When chunk increase dynamic schedule gain the efficiency but still not that good compare to static one At execution with 10 threads, execution time is considered minimum and allign with auto scheduling which showed to be best in most of the combination
+So in order to tailor to best performance, we should aware of input factors and optimize with static scheme else leave to default compiler

 ### Gaussian Elimination ###

 Tasks see Exercise 5.5 in Pacheco.